nextstepitt/auth0-pyrates/README.md

 <hr>
 Copyright © 2024 Joel A Mussman and NextStep IT Training powered by Smallrock.
 All rights reserved.

-Antique Pirate Ship image by Digikhmer Photography is licensed for from Dreamscape: ID 60148066 © Digikhmer | Dreamstime.com
+Antique Pirate Ship photo by Digikhmer Photography is licensed from Dreamscape: ID 60148066 © Digikhmer | Dreamstime.com